The term “locust” can apply to several different species of trees with legume-like seed pods.

 Its fast-growing aspect is a plus and also means that the black locust is cultivated a lot.

-The flowers on black locusts blossom lavishly, creating broad batches of bee-attracting blooms.
+The flowers on black locusts blossom lavishly, creating broad batches of blooms that attract honey bees.

 “These flowers are attractive to bees and provide a good source of nectar.
 Therefore, black locust trees are planted in regions where honeybees are operating to help them with their honey production.” — Green and Vibrant